era86/era86.github.io/_drafts/2018-03-21-a-quick-review-of-the-asus-zenbook-3-ux390ua.markdown

 [![](/assets/images/posts/asus-touchpad-separator.png){: .bordered }](/assets/images/posts/asus-touchpad-separator.png)

-For some strange reason, Asus decided to put the fingerprint reader directly on the top-right corner of the touchpad.
-Seems like a poor design-choice.
+For some strange reason, Asus put the fingerprint reader directly on the top-right corner of the touchpad.
+In my opinion, it's a poor use of touchpad real-estate.

 [![](/assets/images/posts/asus-fingerprint-reader.png){: .bordered }](/assets/images/posts/asus-fingerprint-reader.png)